used PowerMac G4 systems

 We recommend at least 512MB unless you don't mind waiting for the beach ball to spin.
 If you can afford to fill up your RAM.
 Apple says a full install requires 128MB of ram and 3GB of drive space (10.2 requirements, other versions more).
 That means of course you really should have 6GB available and 256MB or ram or more.
 Realize now that you will actually be slowing down when you install X. You need at least 256MB of ram, 384 or 512 is better.
 Apple says 128.
 More is always better.
 A full install requires 3 GB of drive space (again 10.2).
 With the enormously fat Applications etc, you would be quickly out of space.
 For a G4 running OSX10.4 we recommend at least 20GB.

 If youare on an older G4 with a 350 or 400 mhz we recommend you replace your processor with a 500mhz or faster.
-You can do this yourself and we have processors in stock starting at $29.77 shipped for a 500 mhz.
+You can do this yourself and we have processors in stock.
 See the Accelerator section of our online store.

 First off read all of the information below especially on how I install OSX.
 If you screw up and have to restart the machine, you can get the machine into a state at which it no longer works at all.
 Pay careful attention and you won't have troubles.
 If you do run the reset routine I describe below.
 You may have to hit the CUDA switch so before beginning make sure you know how to recover your machine or don't start.